Rider-App/Rider/README.md

 Click on any of the options to find detailed information about each ride, including surge pricing, car types, taxi phone numbers, or directions to your public transit of choice.

-The Front-End team created Rider with as an AngularJS single place app, utlizing HTML, CSS, JavaScript and jQuery.
+The Front-End team created Rider as an AngularJS single place app, utlizing HTML, CSS, JavaScript and jQuery.
+We included Google Maps and Google Maps Places Autocomplete to add familiar functionality and ease of use.
+Our design was inspired by wayfinding signage and typography, commonly found in airports and highway signs.
+This paves a clear direction for users within Rider and is globally recognizable.

 **For the Rails team, please see the Fare Fairy API below.**